PamelaJoaquim/programming4everybody/README.md

 For each session, a private link to the Zoom meeting will be shared on the Slack main channel before the beginning of the lesson.

-**N.B:** to make the lecture as interactive as possible, we ask you to share your screen with the rest of the participants for **no more than 2 minutes** per session, excluding any extra presentation 🙋🏼‍♀️🙋🏽‍♂️The Zoom meetings and Slack workspace are **private**, and only authorised participants can access them.
+**N.B:** to make the lecture as interactive as possible, we ask you to share your screen with the rest of the participants for **no more than 2 minutes** per session, excluding any eventual extra presentation 🙋🏼‍♀️🙋🏽‍♂️The Zoom meetings and Slack workspace are **private**, and only authorised participants can access them.

 ## Going further

 Can't wait to know more about programming? **[Apply to Le Wagon](http://www.lewagon.com/lisbon/apply)** and learn how to build the app of your dreams with us 🚀

-By completing this course, **you get a special 10% off the next Lisbon course tuition**, and you can combine this discount with any other active scholarship! 🇵🇹 Applications are open for our next batches, check out the dates on our website or [schedule a call with our bootcamp manager](https://meetings.hubspot.com/fernando-jardim1).
+By completing this course, **you get a special 10% off the next Lisbon course tuition**, and you can combine this discount with any other active scholarship! 🇵🇹 Applications are open for our next batches, check out the dates on our website and [get in touch with our bootcamp manager Fernando](https://app.slack.com/client/T0110B1KQP3/user_profile/U011PACG01W).

-You can also follow us on [Facebook](https://www.facebook.com/lewagonlisbon), [Instagram](https://www.instagram.com/lewagonlisbon), [Meetup](https://www.meetup.com/Le-Wagon-Lisbon-Coding-Station), and get involved with our amazing community 🤩
+You can also follow us on [Facebook](https://www.facebook.com/lewagonlisbon), [Instagram](https://www.instagram.com/lewagonlisbon), [Meetup](https://www.meetup.com/Le-Wagon-Lisbon-Coding-Station), and stay involved with our amazing community 🤩

 ![](https://github.com/lewagonlisbon/programming4everybody/raw/master/images/lisbon.jpg)